4-Day Weather Forecast For Scott City - News Break

 SCOTT CITY, KS(Updated at 8am ET)Here's your weather forecast for the next four days.

-Mostly sunny then slight chance showers and thunderstorms in the day; while chance showers and thunderstorms then partly cloudy during night
+Mostly cloudy then slight chance showers and thunderstorms in the day; while showers and thunderstorms during night

 - Light wind

-Partly sunny then slight chance showers and thunderstorms in the day; while showers and thunderstorms likely during night
+Slight chance rain in the day; while slight chance rain then partly cloudy during night

 - Light wind